Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Theoretical Derivation

 \subsection{Discrete Particle Equations}

 The rate of change of particle velocity is defined by the equation of motion as:

-where the term $\mathcal{A}_{pi}$ refers to the external forces acting on the discrete phase $i$ such as the gravitational and fluid-solid interactions forces (e.g. drag and Archimedes forces).
-In this study, we focus on the rapid granular flows without interstitial fluid effect and neglect the gravitational acceleration, therefore the term $\mathcal{A}_{pi}$ will not be accounted for in the rest of the paper.
-The term $\bfit{F}_{ei}$ is the electrostatic force acting on an isolated particle that is given by where $\bfit{E}$ is the resolved electric field (high order terms due to polarization~\citep{kolehmainen2018effects} and magnetic forces~\citep{genc2014synthesis} were neglected).
-The resolved electric field is computed by solving by a Poisson's equation
+Here, the external forces acting on the discrete phase $i$ such as gravitational and fluid-solid interactions forces (e.g. drag and Archimedes forces) are not accounted and only the electrostatic force acting on a particle is accounted for as follows: where $\bfit{E}$ is the resolved electric field (higher order terms due to polarization~\citep{kolehmainen2018effects} and magnetic forces~\citep{genc2014synthesis} were neglected).
+The resolved electric field is computed by solving a Poisson's equation

-for the electrical potential $\phi$, where $\rho_q$ is the charge density; and $\epsilon$ is the electrical permittivity.
-Then, the resolved electric field is obtained by taking the gradient of the electrical potential $\phi$:
+for the electrical potential, $\phi$, where $\rho_q$ is the charge density; and $\epsilon$ is the electrical permittivity.
+Then, the resolved electric field is obtained by taking the gradient of the electrical potential: